jeffmer/SI4732_Espruino/ats100/README.md

 ![](../image/ats100home.jpg)

-In contrast to the ATS-25 which has a touch screen, all interaction is via the rotary controller.To select a button or a control such as the BAND selector, turn the knob until the button/control is highlighted, then push the button to activate.
+In contrast to the ATS-25 which has a touch screen, all interaction is via the rotary controller.
+To select a button or a control such as the BAND selector, turn the knob until the button/control is highlighted, then push the button to activate.

+Each of the radio apps saves frequency, volume, brightness and bandwidth settings on exit and these are restored the next time the app is entered.

 ## FM Radio